 Wander Our Trails

-Many visitors to Southern Delaware think of the miles of coastline along the Delaware Beaches are the only attractions here, but there is an abundance of ecosystems as one travels westward.
-There are miles of streams, ponds and the pristine Nanticoke River, one of the major tributaries of the Chesapeake Bay.
+Many visitors to Southern Delaware think the miles of coastline and shopping along the Delaware Beaches are the only attractions here, but there is an abundance of ecosystems as one travels westward.
+There are miles of streams and ponds, and the pristine Nanticoke River, one of the major tributaries of the Chesapeake Bay.
 The best part?
 There’s a trail that winds its way through all of the natural greenery for you to explore.

 The Nanticoke River begins its journey just south of the town of Harrington, DE.
 It winds its way through the farmlands, forests and marshes of Delaware and Maryland before emptying into the Chesapeake Bay’s Tangier Sound nearly 65 miles downstream.

-As one of the healthiest rivers on Delmarva, it is also one of the most diverse.
+The Nanticoke River is one of the healthiest rivers on Delmarva, and it is also one of the most diverse.
 Ecosystems ranging from upland forests to estuarine salt marsh provide habitat for rare species such as endangered Delmarva fox squirrel, and support the highest concentration of Bald Eagles in the Northeastern United States.

-The Nanticoke River also connects the many stories of the region, including early Native American settlements and establishment of Woodland, Seaford, and other river towns, with the river providing sustenance, habitat, economic opportunities, transportation and recreation to early Native Americans and settlers in the area.
+The Nanticoke River also connects the many stories of the region, including early Native American settlements and the establishment of Woodland, Seaford, and other river towns.
+The river provided sustenance, habitat, economic opportunities, transportation and recreation to early Native Americans and settlers in the area.
 Today, it is still vital to the ecosystem and central to the economy of the towns it borders.

 Recreational boat traffic on the river originates in the Seaford area and heads south.
 Along the trail, there are several boat launches, fishing access sites, picnic facilities, shared-use trails for hikers and equestrians and a developing scenic byway, called the Nanticoke Heritage Byway.
-There is year-round access to the river.
+There is year-round access to the river in Seaford.

 Along with the numerous historical viewing opportunities, visitors can also take advantage of the many options for recreation while traveling the Byway.
-Hiking, cycling, birding, boating and many other water-based activities are all possible while visiting the Nanticoke Heritage Byway.
+Hiking, cycling, bird watching, boating and many other water-based activities are all possible while visiting the Nanticoke Heritage Byway.